 A herb or the herbaceous plants are different from the garden variety woody plants.
-The differences begin from their stems, herbal plants have a stem and many leaves but the woody plants have a woody stem which the herbal plants lack.
+The differences begin from their stems.
+The herbal plants have a stem and many leaves but the woody plants have a woody stem, which the herbal plants lack.

-The differences do not end there; most woody plants grow all their lives while the herbal plants are perennial beings that die off during winters as they cannot live in such a harsh climate.
+The differences do not end here; most woody plants grow all their lives while the herbal plants are perennial beings that die off during winters as they cannot live in such a harsh cold climate conditions.

 Herbal plants have stems made up of cellulose, but not as rigid as lignin.
-Hence, they decompose relatively easily while the woody plants boast of stems made up of lignin which provides a solid, rigid structure that prevents damage.
+Hence, they decompose relatively easily, while the woody plants possess stems made up of lignin that provides a solid, rigid structure, which prevents the stems from damage.
 Essentially woody plants are more resilient than herbal plants.